Updated July 14, 2023

 Economic Risk Factor

-- If the government is unable to fulfill its role in providing effective policies, it has a significant risk to the economy.
-National governance, if compromised, can risk to the economy.
+- If the government cannot fulfill its role in providing effective policies, it has a significant risk to the economy.
+National governance, if compromised, can risk the economy.

-- Countries suffer from financial crisis after any scandal is turned out.
-The financial crisis of 2008 has affected many economic risks to the developing economies.
+- Countries suffer from financial crises after any scandal is turned out.
+The financial crisis of 2008 has affected many economic risks to developing economies.
 It has an impact on the businesses therein.
 Thus, this is the unknown devil for economic risk.

-- Unemployment is linked to the financial crisis, and thus, it is another factor for economic risk.
-This may be linked to increased wage rate & companies need to cut down the cost of production.
+- Unemployment is linked to the financial crisis; thus, it is another factor for economic risk.
+This may be linked to increased wage rates & company’s need to cut down the cost of production.

 Economic Risk Management

-- One of the easiest ways to manage economic risk is to invest in international mutual funds.
+- Investing in international mutual funds is one of the easiest ways to manage economic risk.
 This fund invests money in different stock markets around the globe.
 It comes with higher risk with higher rewards.
 It also provides diversification into various economies.
 Thus, the MNC is financially protected from getting affected due to the economic factors of a specific country.

-- To protect against foreign party default, the company can enter into an insurance contract that will cover probable loss due to such default.
+- To protect against foreign party default, the company can enter into an insurance contract covering probable loss due to such default.

-- The further company can take the letter of credit from foreign banks before dispatching goods to a foreign country.
+- The company can take a letter of credit from foreign banks before dispatching goods to a foreign country.

-- In order to hedge against fluctuations in the exchange rates, the company can enter into forward contracts or deal with money market instruments.
+- To hedge against fluctuations in the exchange rates, the company can enter into forward contracts or deal with money market instruments.
 It will help the company to reduce the unknown loss due to foreign exchange rates.

-- Monthly reporting of financial activities and operational activities is essential for the management of economic risk abroad.
+- Monthly reporting of financial and operational activities is essential for managing economic risk abroad.

-Economic risk arises in the case of investment in a business venture across the boundaries.
-As discussed above, there are many factors that affect economic risk.
-Expertise knowledge is essential to tackle economic risk in a strategic manner.
-Many investors who love taking a risk invests in a venture which is exposed to economic risk.
-Such investors are called as risk-loving investors.
-On the other hand, risk-averse investor will restrict their money only to the domestic parts.
+Economic risk arises in the case of investment in a business venture across boundaries.
+As discussed above, many factors affect economic risk.
+Expertise knowledge is essential to tackle economic risk strategically.
+Many investors who love taking a risk invest in a venture exposed to economic risk.
+Such investors are called risk-loving investors.
+On the other hand, the risk-averse investor will restrict their money only to the domestic parts.
 Using different tools, this risk can be mitigated & such mitigation comes with a cost.